Gaatvul/Bug-Jar-Microservices/README.md

 # Bug Jar

 *This is a migration of the current [monolithic](https://github.com/Gaatvul/Bug-Jar) architecture to microservices.
-This project will eventually be hosted on AWS Fargate as a Kubernetes clusters.*
+This project will eventually be hosted on AWS Fargate using Docker.*

 ----------